How much is inflation costing you? Quite a lot

 It is true, rising inflation rates are good for some things like debts and assets.
 In fact, rising rates of inflation when the economy is not producing at full capacity –– meaning there are unused resources or labor available –– can increase demand, which in turn can stimulate increased production.

 This is, however, not the case with the current trend.
-Supply chain backlogs and other disruptions means that our production capacity cannot be extended by extra spending.
+Supply chain backlogs and other disruptions mean that production capacity cannot be expanded by extra spending.
 And despite workers commanding higher wages in new jobs, those higher wages are not keeping up with high inflation rates and are buying less and less.

-With current currently projections showing current trends might persist well into the next year, costs of inflation are bound to pile up on American workers.
+With projections showing that current trends might persist well into the next year, costs of inflation are bound to pile up on American workers.